MitocGroup/www/views/blog/posts/2015/08/very-exciting-and-looking-forward-to-aws-re-invent-2015.md

 ### Why it's such a big deal?

-Again, quoting our friend: “Last year couple of hundreds of proposals have been received by AWS re:Invent 2014 team and only twenty-ish of them have been accepted.”
+Again, quoting our friend: "Last year couple of hundreds of proposals have been received by AWS re:Invent 2014 team and only twenty-ish of them have been accepted."
 Therefore it's a very small (single digit) probability that young and tiny startup like [Mitoc Group](http://www.mitocgroup.com/) would be accepted to present.
 Combine that with the size of AWS (at the time of writing — [over 1M active customers](http://www.geekwire.com/2014/amazon-web-services-passes-milestone-1m-customers/) and [on course to become more than $6B business](http://techcrunch.com/2015/07/23/amazons-aws-unit-reports-q2-revenue-of-1-8b-391m-profit/)) and it's partners ecosystem (at the time of writing — [1287 Consulting Partners](http://www.aws-partner-directory.com/PartnerDirectory/PartnerSearch?type=SI) and [958 Technology Partners](http://www.aws-partner-directory.com/PartnerDirectory/PartnerSearch?type=ISV)), this is mission impossible!

 <div class="padd25px">
     <img src="/images/blog/2015-08-12/email.png" alt="aws reinvent email" />